CoderTristan/Ideas/README.md

 regex tester for multiple tests and clipboard and common auto snippets and maybe marketplace

-link expirer time limit changer
+jobs under 18 or low level like intern or apprentice

 ai agrees with reasoning why the user is right

-blockchain balance detector

-mood map emotes globally see the mood in any place

-jobs under 18 or low level like intern or apprentice

 random travel location and ai generated description